 3.Processed grains Limiting your intake of foods such as white bread, flour tortillas, ready-made cereals, and other processed grains can lead to stronger overall health, faster weight loss, and better digestion.

 4.Whole creams Limiting your consumption of high-fat dairy products like ice cream, whole milk, and full-fat yogurt could be a step in the right direction if you are looking for long-term weight loss.

 5.Fruit juices Eating whole fruit will never be an issue, yet fruit juices are loaded with added sugar and preservatives that have no place in your daily calories.
 The added sugar can cause inflammation which leads to weight gain, and the extra calories are not needed.
 For best results, try making your own fruit juice smoothies.
 You’ll likely find no need for the added sugars.

 These food recommendations are foods that are generally quite high in calories.
 At the end of the day, your weight loss will come down to the total amount of calories you consume and your ability to maintain a calorie deficit throughout the weeks.

 There are many more cases of the virus and variants on the rise across the world.
 Reaching a healthy weight is critical at this time.
-In the New Year Healthy You you will walk away at your ideal weight and a strong immune system.
-Schedule a New Year Healthy You session at https://calendly.com/newhealthyyou/new-year-healthy-you.
+If you are unhappy with your current weight learn more about Juice Plus Shakes at https://ch93603.juiceplus.com/us/en/products/shakes.